 Apart from the mangrove restoration project, an integrated mangrove-shrimp farming demonstration project (up to 9ha farm area) as well as community work with the objective to improve income opportunities will be set up.
 The local team from the WBBT project (Blue Sea Aquaculture Pvt.
 Ltd.) will support NEWS in the development of the pilot for the integrated mangrove-shrimp farming sub-project.
 Within this project, they will also develop the local market for the shrimp.

-General coordination of this project lies with sustainability consultancy Bluesensus, under the supervision of Shore.
+General coordination of this project lies with sustainability consultancy Bluesensus.

 Partners in this project are: